 The hermetically sealed (IP69K) PDX™ is also fully submersible, ensuring that a flooded lot will not affect the scale system.
 Mettler Toledo is still conducting an underwater test today.
 The load cells have so far lasted well over 2 years straight in a fish tank and are still going strong!

-(This picture was taken during the first year)
+(This picture was taken just after the second year)

 The robust design isn’t all the PDX™ has to offer.
 Say goodbye to the most vulnerable part of the scale; the junction boxes.
 With the PDX’s™ in/out cabling, all load cells can be daisy-chained to each other, keeping the hermetically sealed IP69K environment and ingress classification.